 Open the App and Select a Preset

-Track measurements will appear almost immediately, supplying you with information about your track's loudness, peak levels, stereo and phase, and dynamic range.
+Track measurements will appear almost immediately, giving you information about your track's loudness, peak levels, stereo and phase, and dynamic range.

 Next, you'll select a preset.